nascjoao/popping-monsters/README.md

 ### How to play

 #### Goal
-Pop the monsters as many as you can.
+Pop as many monsters as you can.
 The monsters appear and stand on the screen for a while.
 If you do not pop them, they will disappear.
 Losing 10 monsters the game ends.
 How many can you pop?

 #### Desktop